Easy to use C/C++ APIs

 Fun and flexible Python bindings

-x86-64 support is mature (even if SIMD memory access are not yet reported).
-ARM architecture is a work in progress but already sufficient to execute simple CLI program like ls or cat. x86 and AArch64 are planned, but currently unsupported.
+x86-64 and x86 supports are mature (even if SIMD memory access are not yet reported).
+ARM architecture is a work in progress but already sufficient to execute simple CLI program like ls or cat.
+Thumb/Thumb-2 and AArch64 are under testing and planned for a future release.

 A current limitation is that QBDI doesn’t handle signals, multithreading (it doesn't deal with new threads creation) and C++ exception mechanisms.